MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/StorageCircuits.md

 ![Set-Reset Flip Flip](/images/Circuits/Storage_WriteEnable.png)

-Consider the 4 Set-Reset Flip-Flops in the above diagram.
+Consider the 4 Set-Reset Latches in the above diagram.
 They share a single pair of *Set* and *Reset* inputs.
 Each Set-Reset circuit is shows an a high-level symbol that hides the inner-workings.

 The Decoder and Selector circuits are used to *pick* one of the four Set-Reset Flip-Flips to update.
 The *Set* or *Reset* input to then pulsed to update the selected Flip-Flip.
 When examining this circuit in Logisim, notice that when the *Set* or *Reset* is pulsed, all four Flip-Flips receive the pulse.
 The Write Enable, connected to an output of the Decoder, prevents all but the selected Flip-Flip from allowing the pulse to, updating the state of the Flip-Flip.